 Throw it in the back of the car or inside the pocket.
 No bulk, no nothing.
 But don’t fall for the timid size and weight because this guy is anything but.
 To add to the convenience, this sight also has a built-in mount.
 The built-in mount is perfect for slapping onto your standard rifle bases.
 As for the aiming features, this Ohuhu Red Green Dot Gun Sight offers you a total of 4 reticle patterns and 4 dots in different sizes.

 This means more aiming versatility and adaptability!
-And you are someone who wears glasses or goggles, this sight has unlimited eye relief which means you can aim and lock through then exit pupil from as far as you want!
+And you are someone who wears glasses or goggle, this sight has unlimited eye relief which means you can aim and lock through then exit pupil from as far as you want!
 And much like the Feyachi sight, the Ohuhu red green sight also comes with a tubeless design and a nice 33mm objective lens for a wide Field of View (FOV) with more awareness of the surrounding.

 Last but not least, this sight is shock and waterproof to challenge your shooting conditions.
-Overall, the Ohuhu Red Green Dot Sight is a pretty neat deal.
+Overall, the Ohuhu Red Green Dot Sight is pretty neat deal.
 Flawless?
 By no means.
 But it is hands down a decent device for the price.

 And the 3rd device to make it to our list of the best cheap reflex sights is quite possibly one of the most well rated and received sights in its class: the Red & Green Dot Sight 4 Reticles Reflex Sight from Pinty.

 The tubeless design of the Pinty Reflex sight is always a win.
-It ensures there less occupied space and thus, more space for the eyes and the view.
+It ensure there less occupied space and thus, more space for the eyes and the view.
 With a sizes no more than a tennis ball and weight under 4.5 ounces, the Pinty Reflex sight will fit right into your pocket, accessory case, etc.

 Now for the meatier features.
 The Pinty Reflex sight offers you a 32mm objective lens with a Field of View (FOV) of almost 16 meters at 100.
 You get 4 reticle patterns and also a color choice between red and green dot.
 Like we said before, the color reticles aren’t a huge feature for us, but we appreciate the choice and many people seem to like tread between the 2 for bright or not-so-bright conditions.